btel/visualization-talk/Exercises/docs/exercises.rst

      y-axes to show the data dimensions (you may define a new Axes object of type ``mpl_artists.TwinAxes``).

-   * represent the third variable with the point size
+   * represent the third variable with the circles of different sizes (Hint: use ``markersize`` keyword argument of ``Line2D``)

    * represent the third variable on a color scale, add a color bar to the plot

+   * represent the data as a short line segments, where the position of line on XY plane encodes two of the variables and the angle of the segment encodes the third one.

    Which of the data representation is the most accurate?